bin-guo/bin-guo.github.io/index.md

 Our Computer Science department recruits master's students under the **Applied Modelling and Quantitative Methods** program.
 If you apply to this program, you would like to be a master's student in Computer Sciences.
 The detailed qualification for **Applied Modelling and Quantitative Methods** is [here](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf).
 If your first language is not English or you do not have study experience at English countries, you should have **IELTS** (International English language Testing Services) and the minimum acceptance score is **6.5** with no band below **6.0**.
 The detailed proof of English Language is [here](https://www.trentu.ca/graduatestudies/how-apply/international-applicants).

-Good News!
-Currently, more and more master's students joining our Master's program.
+<span style="color:red; font-size:20px;">Good News!</span>  Currently, more and more master's students joining our Master's program.
 We are planning to set up our own independent Computer Science Master's program, which is not under AMOD.
 This program will include course-based and thesis-based, like other Canadian Universities.
 The process may cost half to one year.

 ---